-- LO1: To provide knowledge to the students regarding group work. - LO2: To make the students to learn about the nature and scope of group work process - LO3: To enable the students to acquire knowledge about program planning in group work in various settings.
+LO1: To provide knowledge to the students regarding group work.

+LO2:To make the students to learn about group work process, programs, nature and scope.

+LO3:To enable the students to acquire knowledge about program planning in group work and group work in various settings.